RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #3

+When I went downstairs I ate an apple immediately... trying to build that physical habit trigger.
+I had a braeburn today, one of Jess' apples... not a fan.
+The skin is ridiculous tough compared to the cameos and the honey crisps.

 ## #2

 After waking up, the first thing I did was hop into the shower and start my